Images Depict Mature Plants

 Black Hills Spruce Trees for Sale Online

-Black Hills Spruce Trees are an easy evergreen tree to grow.
-Its more compact than the other spruce trees, which makes for great for use as a privacy screen in areas that require a tree that does not get extremely tall.
-Black Hills Spruce Trees have deep green, dense foliage and thin, gray-brown bark giving it a beautiful neutral color.
-It's a beautiful addition to any sized yard and develops decent sized pine cones in the Fall.
+Black Hills Spruce Trees are easy evergreen trees to grow.
+They have a slower growth rate and are more compact than the other spruce trees, which makes for great use as a privacy screen in areas that require a tree that does not get extremely tall.
+Black Hills Spruce Trees have blue-green needles, and thin, gray-brown bark giving it a beautiful neutral color.
+It's a beautiful addition to any sized yard and develops cone-shaped in the Fall.

 |Mature Height:||25 Feet|

 |Water Requirements:||Water well until established|